desdb6/CDspectrometer/LOG.md

 - 10:15 Print opacity tool
 - 10:30 Setup experiment
 - 11:15 Print second front collimator holder
+- 12:15 Visit: temporal resolution fluorescence spectrometer
+- 13:00 Fast axis alignment measurements

 #### Notes

 ##### Alignment experiment setup detector
 I tried making the setup using a power and energy meter, but the noise due to temperature fluctuations seems to be too big.
 If I hold my hand in front of the detector or blow air, the noise is as big as 2-4x the signal.
+I have programmed a script to use the CCD to integrate the spectrum over a fixed range of wavelengths, which is less susceptible to noise.